martimgalvao/hearing_urban_change/README.md

 After discarding zip codes with a p > 0.05 and an r < 0.8, we are left with no significant correlations.

-Because the number of noise incidents reported exhibits regular fluctuations based on the time of year, we can also examine this same correlation on a yearly timescale to see if our accuracy improves.
+Because the number of noise incidents reported exhibits regular fluctuations based on the time of year, we can also examine this same correlation on a yearly timescale.

 Running the same correlation calculation by year for 2014-2019, we get a list of 20 zip codes with a p < 0.05 and r > 0.8.